efmkoene/efmkoene.github.io/_posts/2021-04-04-On-not-knowing-what-youre-feeling.md

 ...
 But wait, that gives a total cost of $0.10+$1.10=$1.20, which is wrong!
 As told in the book, people who give the correct answer do *not* skip the intuitive wrong answer, they're merely better in suppressing this gut feeling momentarily!

 *Thinking, Fast and Slow* is full of examples of this type.
-Humans spend most of their time in the "fast" thinking system, even when they are aware of the errors that it makes.
-The slow system simply takes a lot of energy that we often don't want to spend.

-But there is another interesting point in *Thinking, Fast and Slow*, which remarks how easily the slow system can put things on dimensions.
+There is another interesting point in *Thinking, Fast and Slow*, which remarks how easily the fast system can project answers onto any dimension.
-First, one example just to show how flexible humans are in this regard:
+One example to show the flexibility we have in this regard:
 *If Sam were as tall as he is intelligent, how tall would he be?*
 Say, this Sam would be a rather intelligent person.
 We would perhaps think
 *180 cm?*
 No, that feels to small
 *220 cm?*
 No, that seems a bit outlandish,
-*about 190 cm*
+*about 195 cm*
 Yeah, that feels about right.
 This response happens nearly effortlessly, despite there being no immediately obvious link between these two scales.
 Certainly not one that you typically encounter.